 The trading price of our Class B common stock has been and is likely to continue to be highly volatile and subject to wide fluctuations.
-Since our initial public offering, the closing sale price of our Class B common stock on the Nasdaq National Market ranged from \$8.56 to \$21.00 per share through December 31, 2004, and the last reported sale price on January 7, 2005 was \$20.49 per share.
+Since our initial public offering, the closing sale price of our Class B common stock on the Nasdaq National Market ranged from \$8.56 to \$13.35 per share through September 30, 2004, and the closing price on December 10, 2004 was \$16.73 per share.
 Our stock price may fluctuate in response to a number of events and factors, which may be the result of our business strategy or events beyond our control, including: